Information for parents of very young children (ages 2 – 5)

 Elementary instruction of all kinds is of inestimable value.
 Television programs such as “Sesame Street” and various Head Start programs have shown us the advantages of early learning.
 Introductory structured learning may help the preschool child understand basic concepts and simple reasoning processes.
 In addition to introducing the youngster to music through piano study, the knowledge learned will transcend purely musical facts and will carry over into other learning experiences.
 Developmental sensory-motor skills assimilated through piano study will generally aid the child in coordination of his or her small and large muscles.

 The very young beginner is between four and six years of age.
 I have, on rare occasion, started working with students as young as two.
-Before accepting any students in this age bracket, an interview lesson is required for assessment.
+Before accepting any students in this age bracket, an assessment lesson is required.
 Starting young children has many benefits and can be incredibly successful.
 One of the prime advantages of early music instruction is that it will give the child a definite interest and activity aside from play and nursery school of kindergarten.
 If home conditions are conducive to learning, and if the child is ready to begin piano lessons, a great deal will be gained from early instruction.
 Things to consider before looking into lessons are:

 - Does the child show an interest in learning to play the piano by trying to pick out melodies on the piano, or by singing, or by just listening to music?

 - Is the attention span long enough to practice ten minutes at a time?

 - Is there fairly good coordination of the small muscles?